SSWConsulting/SSW.Rules.Content/rules/what-testing-really-means/rule.md

 created: 2022-10-04T23:47:00.656Z
 guid: e49fd41e-0790-42bb-b6e4-da3ed85d984c
 ---
 Everyone thinks they know what "testing" is.
-Like most things, though, there isn't a shared understanding of what "testing really means across the IT industry.
+Like most things, though, there isn't a shared understanding of what testing really means across the IT industry.

 Distinguishing "testing" and "checking" is a great way to help build this shared understanding when we're talking about this critical part of the software development process.